12 things to know about the September equinox

 9. For the astrology-minded, the morning of the autumnal equinox is when the sun enters Libra ... the sign of balanced scales.
 Equal day and night, balanced scales, seeing a connection here...

 10. As for the other celestial orb we obsess on, the full moon near the autumnal equinox is called the Harvest Moon for the luminosity that affords farmers the ability to work late.
 It's also been called the Full Corn Moon (see: Full moon names and what they mean).
-The 2016 Harvest Moon did her magic on September 16 this year, a day which also hosted a partial lunar eclipse.
+The Harvest Moon is usually associated with the September full moon, but this year, the September full moon occurred September 5-6.
+Since the October full moon does her magic on October 5, it will be closer to the equinox and thus officially takes the Harvest Moon title.

 11. In China the September equinox is celebrated during the Mid-Autumn Festival, also known as the Moon Festival.
 The bounty of summer’s harvest is celebrated and the festivities are rampant with moon cakes, round pastries made from bean paste and other sweet and/or savory ingredients.